Russell-Waterhouse/blog/content/post/one_language_challenge.md

-I doubt anyone malicious is going to be able to afford to take the time to look for binary exploits in my side project when they could just ransomware a big company that they got access to through social engineering, or write a bot to drop a webshell on [every internet exposed sharepoint](https://www.washingtonpost.com/technology/2025/07/20/microsoft-sharepoint-hack/).
+I doubt anyone malicious is going to be able to afford to take the time to look for binary exploits in my side project when they could just ransomware a big company that they got access to through social engineering, or write a bot to drop a webshell on [every internet-exposed sharepoint](https://www.washingtonpost.com/technology/2025/07/20/microsoft-sharepoint-hack/).

 Cybersecurity is, right now, a balancing act between risk prevention,